You are successfully registered

 Source: Complete University Guide 2025

-Students at Sheffield Hallam University benefit from the emphasis its study programmes place on industry experience and hands-on learning, and the university prides itself in creating graduates with the unique talent and skillsets required for problem-solving in the modern world.
-Of the more than 30,000 students at the university, just over 6,000 study at postgraduate level.
+Students further benefit from the emphasis that study programmes place on industry experience and hands-on learning, in a university that prides itself in creating graduates with the unique talent and skillsets required for problem-solving in the modern world.
+Of the more than 30,000 students at the Sheffield Hallam University, over 6,000 study at postgraduate level.

-The university’s results in the 2024 Postgraduate Research Experience Survey (PRES) and Postgraduate Taught Experience Survey (PTES) set it apart as an exceptional place to study a master’s or research degree, with an overall satisfaction rate of 85% for postgraduate taught courses and 83% for research courses.
+Sheffield Hallam University’s results in the 2025 Postgraduate Taught Experience Survey (PTES) set it apart as an exceptional place to study a master’s or research degree, with an overall satisfaction rate of 87% for postgraduate taught courses.

-Sheffield Hallam University offers over 270 postgraduate courses across a wide range of subject areas.
-Many courses carry full professional accreditation, and prepare students for a number of career roles.
-Sheffield Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB), placing it within the top 6% of business schools globally.
+The university offers over 210 postgraduate study programmes across a wide range of subject areas.
+Many courses carry full professional accreditation, preparing students for a number of career roles.
+The Sheffield Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB), placing it within the top 6% of business schools globally.

-All courses at the university offer opportunities for applied learning, enabling students to get plenty of practical and real-world experience.
+All courses offer opportunities for applied learning, enabling students to get specialist practical and real-world experience.
 Students may be able to obtain work placements, work experience, or live consultancy projects with industry, all as part of their degree programme.

-All Sheffield Hallam University lecturers are experts in their field.
-Many still hold positions or undertake research in industry, which means students get the most up-to-date knowledge and teaching experience.
-Many academic staff hold an Inspirational Teachers Award, voted for by students, for their approach to teaching and the support they provide to help their students achieve.
+Sheffield Hallam University lecturers are experts in their field.
+Many still hold positions or undertake research in industry, which means students get the most up-to-date knowledge and teaching experience from their academic staff.
+Furthermore, many hold an Inspirational Teachers Award – voted for by students – for their approach to teaching and the support they provide to help their students achieve.

-A typical entry requirement for master’s degrees at the university is an undergraduate degree at level 2:2 or higher.
+A typical entry requirement for master’s degrees at the university is an undergraduate degree at level 2:2 or higher, or a recognised international equivalent.
 In many cases, the undergraduate degree does not need to be related to the preferred postgraduate course, meaning students have the opportunity to bring their own unique insights into a new field of study, and can choose from a wider variety of course options.

 The university may accept and convert relevant prior professional experience into course credits, allowing for some programmes to be completed more rapidly.

-There are many different pathways to admission.
-Prospective students are encouraged to contact the Sheffield Hallam admissions team for advice and guidance related to the application process.
+There are many different pathways to admission, and prospective students are encouraged to contact the Sheffield Hallam admissions team for advice and guidance related to the application process.

 English language